Pipicallu/Stroll/README.md

 ### Front-End Technologies

 - [HTML](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5) - Used as the base for markup text.
-- [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS3) - Used as the base for cascading styles.
+- [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS3) - Used as the base for cascading styles along with Many media queries written to create responsivity amongst elements that were relatively positioned.
 - [jQuery 3.4.0](https://code.jquery.com/jquery/) - Used as the primary JavaScript functionality.
 - [jQuery-ui ](https://code.jquery.com/jquery/) - used for the autocomplete function.
 - [Bootstrap](https://getbootstrap.com/) - Used as the overall design framework.